hivert/NumericMonoid/README.md

 The more up to date code is in directory src/Cilk++/ together with a Sagemath binding.

-Below is the table of the results (A more computer friendly sintax is at the end of https://github.com/hivert/NumericMonoid/raw/master/src/Sizes
+Below is the table of the results (A more computer friendly syntax is at the end of https://github.com/hivert/NumericMonoid/raw/master/src/Sizes

  g | number of semigroups
 ---|--------------------